 Some of the notable customers are Vodafone, Samsung, Nokia, Trip Advisor, etc.

 Redis uses the RESP( REdis Serialization Protocol) for TCP connections within it.
-Apart from eventual consistency, strong consistency can be achieved by using Redis raft and strong eventual consistency can be achieved by using Active-Active and its databases.
+Apart from eventual consistency, strong consistency can be achieved by using Redis raft, and strong eventual consistency can be achieved by using Active-Active and its databases.

-An advantage of Redis is that it can be deployed anywhere and can be managed by public clouds, multi-cloud, and other hybrid architecture to ensure that the data can be accessed from anywhere without any lock-in.
+An advantage of Redis is that it can be deployed anywhere and can be managed by public clouds, multi-cloud, and other hybrid architectures to ensure that the data can be accessed from anywhere without any lock-in.

 Redis was the most loved database for four years in a row, according to the Stack Overflow Annual Developer survey.
 It was also termed as one of the 20 fastest-growing technical skill sets in 2020.